shaneskiles/shaneskiles.github.io/links.md

 <a href="https://excalidraw.com/">Excalidraw</a> - A whiteboard tool for
 sketching diagrams and whatnot.
 It has a nice hand-drawn look and feel - great for brainstorming.

-<a href="https://publicdomainreview.org/">Public Domain Review</a> - Dedicated
-to the exploration of the history of art, literature, and ideas – focusing on works now fallen into the public domain.
-Material that everyone is free to enjoy, share, and build upon without restrictions.

-<a href="https://fediverse.party/">Fediverse Party</a> - a decentralized network
-of social platforms to communicate and share content.
-Microblogging, photo sharing, video sharing, and more.

 <a href="https://lmarena.ai/">Chatbot Arena</a> - A research platform to compare and
 test different chatbots.
 Compare the performance of various